-Application submission for the ACG-FDA Visiting Fellowship Program is now open.
+Application submission for the ACG-FDA Visiting Fellowship Program is now closed.

 ACG-selected gastroenterology fellows will integrate into the daily activities of the Food and Drug Administration’s (FDA) Center for Drug Evaluation and Research (CDER), Division of Gastroenterology and Inborn Error Products (DGIEP).
 Fellows will gain valuable experience in drug/medical device registration and approval process and observe the interaction between the FDA, academia, and industry.
 Ancillary activities will include cross-FDA Center activities, such as interaction with colleagues in the Gastroenterology and Renal Devices Branch at the Center for Devices and Radiological Health (CDRH).
 Fellows will be expected to pursue an independent project aligned with their research interest and career development.

 - Develop an understanding of the interchange between industry and FDA as drug and device development programs are examined by regulators and modifications are negotiated in an ongoing dialogue.

 - Interact with medical officers and scientists from various disciplines within and outside DGIEP.